Penglai-Enclave/Penglai-Enclave-TVM/README.md

   We have run MapReduce on Xilinx VC707 FPGA board with SiFive Freedom U500.
 The results are shown below:

   ![](benchmark-images/run-map-reduce-fpga.png)
-  If you want to run Penglai on FPGA borad, you can download our bit stream of Penglai Rocket core (url:https://github.com/Penglai-Enclave/Penglai-Enclave-RocketCore), which is based on Freedom U500.
+  If you want to run Penglai on FPGA board, you can download our bitstream of Penglai Rocket core (url:https://github.com/Penglai-Enclave/Penglai-Enclave-RocketCore), which is based on Freedom U500.
+Our testing scripts are runnable on both QEMU and FPGA platforms.